danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 For this project, we will be running Python 3.9 in a conda environment.
 For more information on getting started with conda, please refer to this link: [Getting started with conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-The following packages will need be installed using conda or pip with the following commands:
+The following packages will need be installed if they do not already exist using conda or pip with the following commands:

+conda datetime

 conda install sqlalchemy

-conda install os
+conda numpy

 conda install pandas